NilFoundation/zkLLVM/docs/manual/Contributing.md

 * `#version-branch` - contains changes related to particular version development.
 * `#issue-branch` - contains changes related to particular issue.

-The above nomenclature is followed for both super-repository and single module repositories.
+The above nomenclature is followed for both mono repository and single module repositories.

 Developers are required to fork the repository in question and submit a pull request targeting the `develop` branch.